canonical/kafka-operator/README.md

 ## Contributing

 Please see the [Juju SDK docs](https://juju.is/docs/sdk) for guidelines on enhancements to this charm following best practice guidelines, and [CONTRIBUTING.md](https://github.com/canonical/kafka-operator/blob/main/CONTRIBUTING.md) for developer guidance.
+Also, if you truly enjoy working on open-source projects like this one and you would like to be part of the OSS revolution, please don't forget to check out the [open positions](https://canonical.com/careers/all) we have at [Canonical](https://canonical.com/).

 ## License
 The Charmed Kafka Operator is free software, distributed under the Apache Software License, version 2.0.
 See [LICENSE](https://github.com/canonical/kafka-operator/blob/main/LICENSE) for more information.